 It is one of several tools, that libraries, government agencies, and non-profits can use to measure performance.
 Including areas such as customer feedback and outcomes measurement, benchmarking helps organizations assess strengths and areas for improvement.
 Management expert Peter Drucker called benchmarking "critical" to good government and nonprofit management.

-Why should a library conduct a benchmarking study?
+Why should a library conduct a peer benchmarking study?

-Benchmarking provides an opportunity for a library to compare its performance to libraries similar in size, population served, budget, collection or any combination of these or other factors.
-It can highlight areas of excellence and under-performance that may require further study or attention.
+Peer benchmarking provides an opportunity for a library to compare its performance to libraries similar in size, population served, budget, collection or any combination of these or other factors.
+It can highlight areas of excellence and underperformance that may require further study or attention.

 The comparisons also provide concrete and persuasive data for advocacy, reports to elected officials, fundraising and grant applications.
 For example, benchmarks that show a library as under-staffed compared to its peers can help build a case for additional personnel and that the majority of high-performance libraries have excellent funding, highly educated and affluent populations, large collections and multiple outlets.
 (Why would we be surprised?)

 What are some of the limitations of peer benchmarking?

 - It's not a stand-alone, complete assessment of library performance.

 - There are very few established quantitative standards defining success for libraries.